 Materials from our recent bootcamp on conducting mHealth studies with iEpi (Ethica Health).
 Click here to see my youtube playlist with mHealth videos.
-Also available are Materials (slides, etc.) are also available.
+Materials (slides, etc.) are also available.
 On the health big data analysis/data science class side, please for my graduate class on use of Scala and Spark for Health Data Science (or "Health Big Data") videos and exercises, slides, example data, and code fragments.
-For information on our smartphone-based iEpi epidemiological monitoring system (built and supervised jointly with Prof. Kevin Stanley), please see my iEpi page.
+For information on iEpi/Ethica Health epidemiological monitoring system, please see the Ethica Data Services website and my iEpi page.
 It bears emphasis that a number of the publications on that page demonstrate how sensed data can be used in conjuntion with agent-based modeling.

-A (youtube streaming) screencast of my presentation from the Institute for Systems Science and Health 2011 demonstrates how we can leaverage such data using 3 systems science modeling techniques: Agent-Based Modeling, classic compartmental System Dynamics modeling, and Social Network Analysis.
+A (youtube streaming) screencast of my presentation from the Institute for Systems Science and Health 2011 demonstrates how we can leverage such data using 3 systems science modeling techniques: Agent-Based Modeling, classic compartmental System Dynamics modeling, and Social Network Analysis.

 Presentation delivered at the 2012 Annual Meeting for the Society for Epidemiological Research focuses on how sensing can inform the design of rich simulation models, but also comments on the synergy between sensing and dynamic models.

 Please see my publications page and Curriculum Vitae for lists of some recent publications.

 The latest versions of my course on Agent-Based modeling and Hybrid dynamic modeling for health can be found at this course page (which features videos interlinked with exercises, slides, and AnyLogic 7 example models).